Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

-I’d always wanted to have three children, even the incident of a scary ectopic pregnancy didn’t change that.
+I’d always wanted to have three children, and even the incident of a scary ectopic pregnancy didn’t change that.
 Not only that, I longed to have all my children naturally.

 But because life doesn’t always give you what you want, things don’t always go as planned.